 Boxing cards are making a comeback.
-The question you have to ask yourself is this: do you want to be a part of the boxing card resurgence?
+You have to ask yourself this: do you want to be a part of the boxing card resurgence?

-If you do, we’ve highlighted some boxing cards that you’ll want to target.
-Price points vary, and there is a card here for sports card investors of all budget sizes.
+We’ve highlighted some boxing cards you’ll want to target if you do.
+Price points vary, and there is a card for sports card investors of all budget sizes.

 Best Boxing Trading Cards To Invest In Now

 Note that these are not necessarily the rarest, most heralded, or oldest boxing cards on the market.
 They’re those that we believe could offer a strong return on your investment.